grnet/ganetimgr/docs/source/interface.rst

 Profile
 -------
 This is the profile settings page.
 The user can change the profile full name, the password or the registered email address.
 Also SSH key management.
-The SSH keys defined here are auto-injected to the vms when an instance application is approved by the admins.
+The SSH keys defined here are auto-injected to the VMs when an instance application is approved by the admins.

 .. image:: _static/images/ss_04_user_profile.png
 	:scale: 50 %